-There are so many suggestions as to what will help to bring about a good head of hair that one wonders why the advice is so divergent.
-Why can’t there be a simple eat this and do that!
+I've had so so many questions and suggestions as to what will help to bring about a good head of hair that one wonders why the advice is so divergent.
+Why can’t there be a simple eat this and do that kind of advice!

 Well, if you consider that one square inch of your scalp skin contains 65 hairs, 100 sebaceous glands, 650 sweat glands, 78 heat sensors, 13 cold sensors, 1300 nerve endings, 9500 cells, 19 yards of blood vessels and lymph capillaries and 78 yards of nerves, then it does make sense there is a multitude of possibilities for lack of hair and suggestions that flow from that.